Hammondville

 Health performance in Hammondville is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

 Hammondville faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high, with common health conditions somewhat prevalent across all age groups but more so among older cohorts.
-Approximately 50% of Hammondville residents have private health cover, compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all age groups but more so among older cohorts.
+Private health cover is relatively low at approximately 50% of the total population (1,943 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.

-The most common medical conditions are arthritis (8.8%) and asthma (6.9%).
-68.4% of residents report no medical ailments, compared to 74.6% in Greater Sydney.
-Under-65s have better health outcomes than the national average.
-Hammondville has a higher proportion of seniors aged 65 and over at 28.9%, compared to 15.4% in Greater Sydney.
-Health outcomes among seniors present challenges, ranking lower nationally than the broader population.
+The most common medical conditions are arthritis (8.8% of residents) and asthma (6.9%), while 68.4% report being completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+Health outcomes for the under-65 population are better than average.
+Hammondville has a higher proportion of seniors aged 65 and over (29.6%, or 1,162 people) compared to Greater Sydney's 15.4%.
+Health outcomes among seniors present some challenges but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health